-Second, since God is a perfect Being who is the author of neither confusion nor contradiction (cf. 1 Corinthians 14:33), and inasmuch as the Scriptures were issued from him, logic demands that the instruction contained therein will be harmonious.
+Second, since God is a perfect Being who is the author of neither confusion nor contradiction (cf. 1 Cor.
+14:33) and since the Scriptures were issued from him, logic demands that the instruction contained therein will be harmonious.

-What, then, are we to make of the matter when we confront the issue of dealing with the theme of salvation, but note different conditions mentioned in various texts?
+So, what are we to make of the matter when we confront the issue of dealing with the theme of salvation, but see different conditions mentioned in various texts?
 The answer does not lie in rejecting some passages and accepting others.
-Rather, one must seek for a harmonious solution.
+Rather, we must seek a harmonious solution.

 There is a common mode of expression in the Bible known as the synecdoche.
-It is a figure of speech by which a part of something can stand for the whole, or vice versa.
+It is a figure of speech by which part of something can stand for the whole or vice versa.

 For example, Paul was on a ship that housed 276 “souls.”
-These were not bodiless “souls”; rather, the term “soul” stands for the entire person (see Acts 27:37).
-How does one arrive at this conclusion?
-Because other passages teach that human beings have bodies as well as souls (Matthew 10:28).
+These were not bodiless “souls.”
+Rather, the term “soul” stands for the entire person (see Acts 27:37).
+How do we arrive at this conclusion?
+Because other passages teach that human beings have bodies as well as souls (Mt.
+10:28).

-But where is “repentance” — that godly sorrow that is accompanied by a change of conduct (2 Corinthians 7:10)?
-Surely that requirement cannot be dismissed merely because it is not mentioned here.
+But where is “repentance” — that godly sorrow that is accompanied by a change of conduct (2 Cor.
+7:10)?
+Surely that requirement cannot be dismissed simply because it isn’t mentioned here.
 Repentance is made obligatory in a host of supplementary New Testament passages.

-Jesus declared that one who is void of repentance will perish (Luke 13:3,5).
-Repentance was a part of that Commission given by the Lord (Luke 24:47), and proclaimed by an inspired apostle on the day of Pentecost (Acts 2:38).
-This sorrowful, changing obligation is required of all people everywhere, in view of the coming Judgment (Acts 17:30-31).
+Jesus declared that one who refuses repentance will perish (Lk.
+13:3, 5).
+Repentance was a part of that Commission given by the Lord (Luke 24:47).
+And it was also proclaimed by an inspired apostle on the day of Pentecost (Acts 2:38).
+This sorrowful, changing obligation is required of all people everywhere in view of the coming Judgment (Acts 17:30-31).

-Since Paul did not contradict himself between Acts 17:30-31 and Romans 10:9-10, it must be the case that “believe” and “confession” in the latter text embrace the whole of God’s redemptive conditions.
+Since Paul did not contradict himself between Acts 17:30-31 and Romans 10:9-10, it must be the case that “believe” and “confession” in the latter text embrace all of God’s redemptive conditions.